OpenEvalProject/evals/manuscripts/elife-55571/v3/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/55571/elife-55571-fig8-v3.jpg)

-**Figure 8.:** 0.5 changes with D, L0 and [Ca2+]i.(a) The HA model for BK channel activation, where L, J, and K are equilibrium constants to represent conformational changes in the PGD, VSD, and CTD domains respectively.
+**Figure 8.:** (a) The HA model for BK channel activation, where L, J, and K are equilibrium constants to represent conformational changes in the PGD, VSD, and CTD domains respectively.
 D, C, and E are allosteric constants for coupling among the three domains. (b, c) Simulations of V0.5 vs 1/D (b) and 1/L0 (c) in 0 and 100 µM [Ca2+]i.
 The HA model parameters used here are from fittings to the WT BK channels (Zhang et al., 2014), with L0 = 3.5e-07, ZL = 0.18, ZJ = 0.59, VH = 159, C = 10.0, D = 48, E = 4.2 and KD = 18.0.
-The curves are plotted with only D (b) or L0 (c) varying, while all other parameters remain constant.Figure 8—source data 1.Figure 8b,c.
+The curves are plotted with only D (b) or L0 (c) varying, while all other parameters remain constant.

 Our conclusion that the C-linker is unlikely an inert component of the linker-gating ring ‘passive spring’ is also consistent with other structural and functional studies of BK channels.
 For example, the Cryo-EM structures of BK channels (Hite et al., 2017; Tao et al., 2017) reveal that the previously published poly-AAG insertion site (Niu et al., 2004), right after residue S337 (Supplementary file 1), actually locates in a short loop following the C-linker segment -Y332GGSY336- that forms stable contacts with RCK1 N-lobe (Figure 1—figure supplement 2).
 The inserted residues would project away from the channel (Figure 1—figure supplement 5), and are very unlikely to affect the effective C-linker length (or the gating ring-pore distance) as originally designed.
 Instead, the observed effects in BK gating V0.5 upon insertion/deletion of C-linker residues could likely be attributed to certain nontrivial structural and/or dynamical impacts, such as weakening of the VSD/CTD interactions.
 Another important evidence that is inconsistent with the passive spring model comes from the study of Core-MT BK channels.
 Since the whole gating ring is removed, the Core-MT construct should correspond to a state where the passive spring is fully relaxed and thus V0.5 maximizes.
 Yet, the V0.5 of WT Core-MT is only ~52 mV larger than the full-length BK channel (Table 1).
 This is far below what may be expected based on poly-AAG insertion mutants, which can increase V0.5 by ~142 mV with (AAG)3 inserted (Niu et al., 2004) (also see Supplementary file 1).
 Interestingly, the recently published Cryo-EM structures confirms that β subunits make extensive contacts with the C-linker for influencing the channel gating and manipulating the channel function (Tao and MacKinnon, 2019).